nuclio/nuclio/docs/tasks/deploying-functions.md

 > **Notes:**
 > 1. `--path` can also hold a URL.
 > 2. See the applicable setup guide to get registry information.
-> 3. Notice we used a `nodePort` to Expose the function and make it reachable externally.
+> 3. Notice we used a `nodePort` to expose the function and make it reachable externally.
 This
-> is for demonstration purposes only!
-See [Exposing a function](#exposing-a-function) to learn more about why this is here.
+> is for demonstration purposes only.
+See [exposing a function](#exposing-a-function) to learn more about why this is here.

 Once the function deploys, you should see `Function deploy complete` and an HTTP port through which you can invoke it.
 If there's a problem, invoke the above with `--verbose` and try to understand what went wrong.
 You can see your function through `nuctl get`: